 We examine bankruptcy within business groups.
-Groups have incentives to support financially distressed subsidiaries as the bankruptcy of a subsidiary may impose severe costs on the group as a whole.
-In several countries around the world, bankruptcy courts often “pierce the corporate veil” and hold groups liable for their distressed subsidiaries’ obligations as if these were their own.
+Groups have incentives to support financially distressed subsidiaries, as the bankruptcy of a subsidiary may impose severe costs on the group as a whole.
+This is in part because, in several countries, bankruptcy courts often “pierce the corporate veil” and hold groups liable for their distressed subsidiaries’ obligations as if they were their own.
 Using a large cross-country sample of group-affiliated firms, we show that, by reallocating resources within the corporate structure, business groups actively manage intra-group credit risk to prevent costly within-group insolvencies.
-We find that large and diversified groups are more effective at insulating their subsidiaries from credit-risk shocks.
-Moreover, the pattern of capital reallocation appears consistent with groups supporting subsidiaries that are easier to monitor and whose insolvencies may spill over to other group firms.
-Finally, we document that recent regulatory changes on approval and disclosure of related-party transactions may limit groups’ ability to shield their subsidiaries from credit-risk shocks.
+Moreover, we document that recent regulatory changes in the approval and disclosure of related party transactions are costly for business groups in that they constrain their ability to shield their subsidiaries from credit-risk shocks.
+Our study informs the current regulatory debate on related party transactions by highlighting an important cost of anti-self-dealing regulation.